elastic/elasticsearch-rails/opensearch-persistence/README.md

 ##### Naming

-The `index_name` method specifies the Elasticsearch index to use for storage, lookup and search.
+The `index_name` method specifies the OpenSearch index to use for storage, lookup and search.
 The default index name is 'repository'.

 ```ruby